 Professor of History / Professor of Legal History, Elon University

-Dr. Crowe is a Professor of History at Elon University and a Professor of Legal History at the Elon University School of Law.
-He is President Emeritus of the Association for the Study of Nationalities (ASN) at Columbia University and serves as chairman of ASN's Advisory Board.
-He is currently on the editorial boards of Nationalities Papers and Ethnopolitics.
-He has been a Visiting Scholar at the Harriman Institute at Columbia University and has also been a Fellow at the Center for Slavic, Eurasian, and East European Studies at the University of North Carolina at Chapel Hill.
+Dr. Crowe is a Presidential Fellow at Chapman University and Professor Emeritus of History & Law at Elon University.
+He is President Emeritus of the Association for the Study of Nationalities at Columbia University and serves on ASN’s Advisory Board.
+He is currently on the editorial board of the association’s journal, Nationalities Papers.
+He has been a Visiting Scholar at the Harriman Institute at Columbia University and a Fellow at the Center for Slavic, Eurasian, and East European Studies at the University of North Carolina at Chapel Hill.

-Dr. Crowe has testified before the United States Congress' Commission on Security and Cooperation in Europe and the New York City Council's Subcommittee on Immigration.
-Dr. Crowe has served as an expert witness in a number of court cases involving the Roma and other minorities throughout the United States and Canada.
-Most recently he served on the Advisory Board of the DiploFoundation's Roma Diplomacy Project in Geneva.
+Dr. Crowe has testified before the United States Congress’ Commission on Security and Cooperation in Europe and the New York City’s Council’s subcommittee on immigration.
+Dr. Crowe has served as an expert witness in scores of extradition, immigration, and civil trials in the US, Canada, and Israel.